Articles and Resources For Writers

 Worldbuilding for Games Q&A »

 In July 2020 the Writers’ Guild of Great Britain hosted a week-long series of daily online panels focused on game narrative.
-I took part in a couple, including one on worldbuilding for games.
-During the panel, the live audience could ask questions using a Q&A function... and boy, did they.
-We didn't have anywhere near enough time to answer them all.
-So afterwards, I took the Q&A transcript, pulled out some of the questions I could answer, and wrote them up in a Medium post.
+I took part in a couple, including one on worldbuilding for games (there's a link to the recording on YouTube in this article).

-Games Writing Q&A »
+Writing for Games Q&A »

 Lecture videos